About pre-teen and teenage depression

 - Accept that there’ll be good and bad days.
 On the bad days, you might need to put everything else aside and just be with your child.

 Strong parent-teenager relationships are good for young people’s mental health.
 A sense of belonging to family and friends can help to protect teenagers from mental health problems like depression.
 Your support can have a direct and positive influence on your child’s mental health.

 Overcoming depression can take time, especially if your child has had it for a while.
 Keep giving your child as much support as you can, even during the difficult times.

 The recovery process will usually involve some ups and downs.
-Many young people who experience an episode of depression will have another episode, or experience some symptoms again in the future.
+Many young people who experience depression will have it again or have some symptoms again in the future.

-You play an important role in helping your child to avoid things that might trigger another episode of depression.
-It’s also important to be on the look out for warning signs you’ve seen before.
-These might indicate a relapse.
+You play an important role in helping your child to avoid things that might trigger depression in the future.
+It’s also important to look out for warning signs you’ve seen before.

 No-one is to blame for a setback.
 Continuing professional support can help your child find new ways to recover from depression.

 It’s important to look after yourself too.
 If you’re meeting your own needs, you’ll be better able to meet your child’s needs.